openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/README.md

 @endsphinxdirective

 ## Overview
-The Post-Training Optimization Tool (POT) provides a Python* API that allows creating custom scripts that result to optimized models.
+The Post-Training Optimization Tool (POT) provides a Python* API that allows creating Python* scripts that result to optimized models.
 This can be helpful when the optimizing model consists of several submodels ot has uncommon pre-processing of input data.
 POT API contains mandatory and optional insterfaces that should be implemented on the user's side to use optimization method provided by POT.
 The figure below shows the common API structure.

 ![](../../../../docs/images/api.png)